 Reflection is an Activity that too often does not own up to the name.
 It is aligned with a horizontal True North of ourselves.
 It is a cylinder too often uninspected under the bonnet in the engine that drives people forward into life's choices.
-It is time in our speeded-up world to give it a more recognised niche in our communal psyche.
-A brake should be applied to a journey on autopilot that may prevent us haring off into darker or unnecessarily circuitous passageways of thinking and codes of behaviour.
+It is time in our speeded-up world that it has a more recognised niche in our communal psyche.
+A brake should be applied to an autopilot journey that may prevent us haring off into darker or unnecessarily circuitous passageways of thinking and codes of behaviour.
 A winnowing, clarifying process is best for the construction of theories built on solid foundations.
 To a large extent, our personas are what we have thought, as well as what we feel and have felt.
 We should think again.